nixworks/public/news/2007/02/25/README.md

 ##### Iran's Nuclear Program
 ### [ Iran's Nuclear Program: Ministers from Egypt, Indonesia, Jordan, Malaysia, Saudi Arabia, Turkey and Pakistan, as well as Turkey's Ekmeleddin Ihsanoglu, the secretary general of the Organisation of the Islamic Conference, a 57-member bloc of Islamic states, held a meeting Islamabad, Pakistan to discuss resolution of the Palestinian problem and the stand-off over Iran's nuclear program. ](/news/2007/02/25/iran-s-nuclear-program-ministers-from-egypt-indonesia-jordan-malaysia-saudi-arabia-turkey-and-pakistan-as-well-as-turkey-s-ekmeleddi.md)
-_Context: Islamabad, Ekmeleddin Ihsanoglu, Organisation of Islamic Cooperation, Pakistan, Iran's Nuclear Program_
+_Context: Organisation of Islamic Cooperation, Ekmeleddin Ihsanoglu, Islamabad, Iran's Nuclear Program, Pakistan_

 ##### 79th Academy Awards
 ### [ 79th Academy Awards: "The Departed" wins four Academy Awards including Best Picture and Best Director for Martin Scorsese.
 Helen Mirren wins the Academy Award for Best Actress for her role as Elizabeth II of the United Kingdom in "The Queen".
 Forest Whitaker won the Academy Award for Best Actor for playing Idi Amin in "The Last King of Scotland".
 Alan Arkin won the Academy Award for Best Supporting Actor for his role in "Little Miss Sunshine" with Jennifer Hudson winning the Academy Award for Best Supporting Actress for her role in "Dreamgirls". ](/news/2007/02/25/79th-academy-awards-the-departed-wins-four-academy-awards-including-best-picture-and-best-director-for-martin-scorsese-helen-mirren-win.md)
-_Context: Dreamgirls, Forest Whitaker, Academy Award for Best Supporting Actress, The Last King of Scotland, Martin Scorsese, 79th Academy Awards, Little Miss Sunshine, Alan Arkin, The Departed, Academy Award for Best Actor, Queen Elizabeth, Academy Award for Best Picture, Academy Award, Academy Award for Best Director, Idi Amin, Academy Award for Best Supporting Actor, Dame Helen Mirren, Jennifer Hudson, The Queen, Academy Award_
+_Context: Academy Award for Best Supporting Actor, The Queen, Dreamgirls, Dame Helen Mirren, Academy Award, Little Miss Sunshine, Idi Amin, 79th Academy Awards, Academy Award for Best Picture, Martin Scorsese, Academy Award for Best Actor, Academy Award for Best Supporting Actress, The Last King of Scotland, Alan Arkin, Queen Elizabeth, Academy Award for Best Director, Forest Whitaker, The Departed, Academy Award, Jennifer Hudson_

 ##### Pirates
 ### [ Pirates hijack the MV "Rozen" as it departed Somalia after delivering United Nations food aid. ](/news/2007/02/25/pirates-hijack-the-mv-rozen-as-it-departed-somalia-after-delivering-united-nations-food-aid.md)